xrdocs/application-hosting/_tutorials/2016-05-16--xrdocs-formatting-useful-tips.md

 ```

 ## Add new lines (carriage return)
 This is sort of a known secret with markdown.
 Markdown just outputs text directly on the next line as you hit enter.
 If you want to add more carriage returns to your text,
 then add 2+ spaces at the end of a line and hit enter.

 Like this.

 ```
 This is sort of a known secret with markdown.
-Markdown just puts directly on the next line.
-If you want to add a new line to your text, then add 2+ spaces at the end of a line and hit enter.
+Markdown just outputs text directly on the next line as you hit enter.
+If you want to add more carriage returns to your text, then add 2+ spaces at the end of a line and hit enter.

 <2 spaces here >
 Like this.
 ```